SydAnth/PyCreditRisk/CreditRisk/WOE_bin/README.md

 Published in : SPL

 Description :   For our approach to work with continuous numeric variables we
-			    we will have to group the characteristic so that we end up
+		will have to group the characteristic so that we end up
                 with a given number of intervals.
 While we do lose information and degrees of freedom with this approach, it does have the
                 added benefit of simplifying the relationship between
                 characteristic and the default variable.
 For example if we
 	        categorize annual income a lender could then judge the quality of the debtor by looking at which category the applicant lands in.

 Keywords : 'recursive, WOE, IV'

 Author : Tobias Blücher, Niklas Kudernak, Sydney Richards

+Idea to approach taken from https://github.com/Densur/PyWoE but recursive function added by us

 ```